alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2018-12-15-hierarchical-data-resolution-using-the-bash-shell.md

 ## Conclusion

-I have documented a pattern for externalising data in Bash for use-cases like wrapper scripts for Packer and Cloudformation.
+I have documented a pattern for externalising data in Bash for use-cases like wrapper scripts for Packer and CloudFormation.
 The model is quite similar to Puppet's Hiera and Chef's data bags and so on.
 Feel free to let me know if you decide to use this approach!

 <sup>1</sup> Actually, in Hiera, you would put the environment-specific level at the top and the common level at the bottom.
 Hiera searches each level in order until it finds the key it was looking for and then returns.